 From the experimental results above, it could observed that the 2D-LDA based algorithms always achieve their best performances when the number of discriminant features is retained appropriately small while the performances of them would sometimes degrade if more features are used.
 Interestingly, the 1D-LDA based algorithms may also achieve their best performances sometimes when an appropriately small set of features is retained.
 However, sometimes their performances would first descend and then ascend as more features are used.
-Such scenario could be obviously observed in Fig.3 (a)~(b) and Fig.5.
-A recent developed theory on LDA by A. M. Martínez and M. Zhu has told the fact that not all discriminant features are good for classification [44].
+Such scenario could be obviously observed in Fig. 3(a)-(b) and Fig. 5.
+A recent developed theory on LDA by Martínez and Zhu has told the fact that not all discriminant features are good for classification [57].
 Hence a small set of features would sometimes get its best accuracy.
-Of course it is not always the case, since the 2D-LDA based algorithms do not degrade too much in Fig.3 (c)~(d) when more features are used and the 1D-LDA based algorithms perform better and better in Fig.4 when more features are used.
+Of course it is not always the case, since the 2D-LDA based algorithms do not degrade too much in Fig. 3(c)-(d) when more features are used and the 1D-LDA based algorithms perform better and better in Fig. 4 when more features are used.
 However, it could be found that if all features of the 1D-LDA based algorithms are used, the performances are always almost the same as their best ones acquired, but it is not always the case for the 2D-LDA based algorithms.
 Therefore, the experimental results indicate how to select the proper number of features would potentially be a more serious problem for the 2D-LDA based algorithms than that for the 1D-LDA based algorithms.

-Fig. 5.
-Recognition Rate vs. Number of Discriminant Features on "CMU-11-Poses"; training number is two for each class in (a)~(b) and training number is seven for each class in (c)~(d)
+Fig. 4.
+Recognition rate vs. number of discriminant features on "CMU-Illumination-Frontal"; training number is three for each class in (a)-(b) and training number is seven for each class in (c)-(d). (a) Final classifier: NCMC. (b) Final classifier: NNC. (c) Final classifier: NCMC. (d) Final classifier: NNC.

-The experiments have also broken the existing viewpoint that 2D-LDA could always achieve better performance than 1D-LDA when only fewer discriminant features are used [33][37], since it is also found that Regularized LDA and Nullspace LDA could achieve their best performances and perform better than the 2D-LDA based algorithms on datasets FERET (Fig. 2), "CMU-

-NearFrontalPose-Expression" (Fig. 3) and "CMU-11-Poses" (Fig. 5 (c)~(d)) when fewer features are used.
+The experiments have also broken the existing viewpoint that 2D-LDA could always achieve better performance than 1D-LDA when only fewer discriminant features are used [21,22], since it is also found that regularized LDA and nullspace LDA could achieve their best performances and perform better than the 2D-LDA based algorithms on data sets FERET (Fig. 2), "CMU-NearFrontalPose-Expression" (Fig. 3) and "CMU-11-Poses" (Fig. 5(c)-(d)) when fewer features are used.
 Note that even Fisherface could perform better than some 2D-LDA based algorithms if a little more discriminant features are employed sometimes.

 4.2.2.
-Recognition Rate vs. Number of Training Samples
+Recognition rate vs. number of training samples

 This section shows how the best average recognition rate of an algorithm changes depending on the number of training samples for each class.
-Except the FERET database, all experimental results are presented in figures.
+Except FERET database, all experimental results are presented in figures.
 In all tables and figures, the best average recognition rates for fixed number of training samples for each class are reported.
 For each algorithm, the best average recognition rate is the highest one among the corresponding average recognition rates with respect to different numbers of discriminant features, which are reported in the last section.
 It would be a fair comparison, as the number of discriminant features used has an obvious impact on the performance of an algorithm as observed in the first part.